justGrasse/phase-0-tracks/web_dev/request_cycle/http_requests.md

   550: Permission Denied (account does not have permission to perform the action attempted)

-2. **What is the difference between a GET request and a POST request?**
+2. **What is the difference between a GET request and a POST request?

-	Answer.
+  GET: A GET method requests data from a source

+  >>> Used only to retrieve data

+  POST: A POST method submits data to a source to be processed

+  >>> A query string (name/value pair) is provided to the server

 3. **What is the difference between a GET request and a POST request?
 When might each be used?**